electron/electron/docs/api/base-window.md

 ### Instance Events

-Objects created with `new BrowserWindow` emit the following events:
+Objects created with `new BaseWindow` emit the following events:

 **Note:** Some events are only available on specific operating systems and are labeled as such.

-#### Event: 'page-title-updated'

-Returns:

-* `event` Event
-* `title` string
-* `explicitSet` boolean

-Emitted when the document changed its title, calling `event.preventDefault()` will prevent the native window's title from changing.
-`explicitSet` is false when title is synthesized from file URL.

 #### Event: 'close'